 Arthritis attacks your bones by destroying the cartilage, causing your bones to rub against one another.
 In the beginning stages of arthritis pain may be minimal but as it progresses pain will increase, become more severe, and begin limiting function of the wrist, hand and fingers.
 In general, arthritis responds well to motion and modalities to reduce inflammation.

 A targeted series of exercises is important to reduce pain and to introduce motion that may be lost due to the breakdown of cartilage.

-A wrist sprain is the stretching or tearing of the ligaments that are located between the bones in your forearm, wrist, and hand.
+A wrist sprain is one of the most common causes of wrist pain caused by the stretching or tearing of the ligaments that are located between the bones in your forearm, wrist, and hand.

 A sprained wrist can be caused by a twisting or bending motion of the wrist or fall or trauma and is very common in sports.
 Depending on the severity a wrist brace or a splint may be required to allow for ligament healing.
 Once a wrist is sprained the likelihood of additional sprains is high.

 Rehabilitation is important to improve muscle stabilization and strength to reduce the risk of additional sprains.
 Using ice, grade IV laser, and E-stim is useful at reducing inflammation, swelling, and pain to allow for proper healing.